 Clare’s research has been featured in news and radio outlets as well as parenting magazines.

-Clare is currently working with the UK charity StreetGames on a project called ‘Fit n Fed’ which is aimed at tackling Holiday Hunger.
+Clare is currently working with the UK charity StreetGames on a project called ‘Fit and Fed’ which is aimed at tackling Holiday Hunger.
 This is the phenomenon where children who rely on free school meals during term time find themselves hungry and without adequate nutrition in the school holidays.
-Clare's role predominantly lies in monitoring and evaluation of this project, as well as offering expertise in how to increase healthy eating behaviour.
+Clare's role predominantly lies in monitoring and evaluating this project, as well as offering expertise in how to increase healthy eating behaviour.